-ARLINGTON, Va. – U.S. military researchers are asking SEAKR Engineering Inc. in Centennial, Colo., to continue developing space avionics for low-Earth-orbit (LEO) satellites based on commercial satellite technologies.
+ARLINGTON, Va. – U.S. military researchers are asking SEAKR Engineering Inc. in Centennial, Colo., to continue developing future space avionics for low-Earth-orbit (LEO) military satellites based on commercial satellite technologies.

-Officials of the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., are asking SEAKR to carry out phase-1 option-two of the Blackjack Pit Boss project.
-SEAKR won a contract last October to design the Blackjack Pit Boss spacecraft avionics.
+Officials of the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., announced a $60.5 million to SEAKR on Friday to carry out phases two and three of the Blackjack Pit Boss project.
+SEAKR won a contract in October 2019 to design the Blackjack Pit Boss spacecraft avionics.

 The DARPA Blackjack program seeks to orbit a constellation of small, secure, and affordable military satellites that capitalize on modern commercial satellite technologies by developing low-cost space payloads and commoditized satellite buses with low size, weight, power, and cost (SWaP-C) with similar capabilities to today’s military communications that operate at geosynchronous orbit (GEO), but at a fraction of the cost.